-The existence of novel coronavirus (COVID-19) was confirmed and characterized as a pandemic by the World Health Organisation (WHO) during March 2020.
+The existence of novel coronavirus (COVID-19) was confirmed and characterized as a pandemic by the World Health Organisation (WHO) during March 2020 which since then caused disruption to business and economic activities around the globe.
+The government of Saudi Arabia is constantly monitoring and managing the spread of infection through various measure including implementation of travel bans, limiting large gatherings, mandating vaccinations, etc.